teticio/llama-squad/README.md

 ````
 in the prompt.
 It would no doubt be beneficial to include the reasoning in the training data.
 As we do not have a ground-truth for the reasoning, one approach would be to use ChatGPT to generate it (knowing the answer) in a similar way to how the Alpaca model was trained.

 Alternatively we can replace the reasoning with `<blah><blah><blah>...` tokens.
 When I tried this experiment in July 2023, I didn't obtain good results, as the model appeared to just learn to spit out these tokens.
-I tried masking the attention, in the hope that it would learn to at least space out the answer due to the relative positional embeddings, but this made the results worse.
+I tried masking the attention, in the hope that it would at least learn to space out the answer due to the relative positional embeddings, but this made the results worse.
 In hindsight, and after reading the paper ["Think before you speak: Training Language Models With Pause Tokens](https://arxiv.org/pdf/2310.02226) first published in October 2023 (thanks Thom!), I realized that it was important to use a special token that was *learnable* (i.e., one that was not already in the vocabulary).
 By introducing these tokens, we multiply the number of operations (or amount of "thinking") between the question and the answer.
 At inference time, the output corresponding to these tokens is ignored and not fed back into the model auto-regressively, as it need not make any linguistic sense.
 I found it helped to also include start of the answer `\n```json` in the prompt, especially early on in the training.
 However, the results from the paper point to the importance of not just fine-tuning but pre-training the model with the `<blah>` tokens (or using their nomenclature, `<pause>` tokens); we are only doing LORA fine-tuning.
 During training, of course, we do not apply cross entropy loss to the outputs corresponding to these tokens.

+This idea bears some similarity to [Prefix Tuning](https://arxiv.org/pdf/2101.00190) where, instead of prefixing the prompt with meaningful tokens, the corresponding embedding weights are trained as a continuous representation.
+We can generalize the `<blah>` tokens to `<blah_0><blah_1>...<blah_n>` and train the corresponding embedding weights.
+Note that weights are only added to the input embedding layer and not to the output embedding layer, so the model is not capable of generating `<blah>` tokens.
+Rather than applying LORA to the embedding layer, we choose to freeze the existing embedding weights and append a trainable weight matrix for the new tokens (see the `ExtendedEmbedding` class in [`llama_squad.py`](llama_squad.py)).
+Our method can be thought of as a combination of Prefix Tuning and Supervised Fine-Tuning.

+We obtained superior results by first training only the embedding layers (with the switch `--embedding_only`).
+In other words, the model learns to think before learning *what* to think.
+This approach also makes it easier to optimize *how much* to think (number of `<blah>` tokens) before performing the full fine-tuning.

 ### Multi-turn prompt